a-tabaza/genai_interview_questions/README.md

 This a project I'm working on right now, I'm trying to compile a list of questions and answers for Generative AI interviews.

-I am using this [reference](https://www.masteringllm.com/course/llm-interview-questions-and-answers) as the base, credit to them for compiling it, however, I am taking _alot_ of liberies with editing the questions, as well as the answers, they are completely my own.
+I'm using this [reference](https://www.masteringllm.com/course/llm-interview-questions-and-answers) as the base, credit to them for compiling it, however, I am taking _alot_ of liberies with editing the questions, as well as the answers, they are completely my own.

-_Note:_ I am trying to keep the answers I write myself to a minumum, since I am in no way or form an authoritative source on this topic.
+_Note:_ I'm trying to keep the answers I write myself to a minumum, since I am in no way or form an authoritative source on this topic.
 I will be providing references to the best of my ability.

 I also plan to expand this to Generative AI in general.